 Ocean Startup Challenge

-Since our inception in 2020, we’ve invested more than $1.4 million in funding to support 43 pioneering teams dedicated to solving some of the ocean industry’s most pressing challenges.
+Since 2020, we’ve invested more than $2.25 million in funding to support 95 teams building innovative solutions to some of the ocean industry’s most pressing issues in our Ocean Startup Challenge alone

-Winners of previous Challenges received up to $40,000 in awards, alongside an array of invaluable business development resources.
+Winners of previous Challenges gained access to an array of invaluable business development resources.
 This included tailored programming, mentorship, direct access to our Executives-in-Residence, industry experts, networking opportunities, and more.
-By joining our program, innovators became part of an elite group of more than 80 innovative ocean technology companies that have benefited from our support since 2020.
+By joining our program, innovators became part of an elite group of more than 95 cutting-edge ocean technology companies that have benefited from our comprehensive support.

 As we look to the future, we’re excited to continue supporting groundbreaking ocean tech ventures.
 Discover the trailblazers of yesterday, today, and tomorrow by exploring our alumni from Cohort 1, Cohort 2, and Cohort 3!